 Davis emphasized that there’s still a lot of research needed on this topic.
 “Honestly, further research needs to be done to determine the true reason behind what causes digestive issues during women’s periods.
 But, right now, hormones are the most likely explanation.
 Anything you can do to manage their fluctuation during your period is your best bet, whether it’s hormonal contraception or taking careful note of what you’re eating or doing [and how that affects your symptoms].”

-Even if you choose not to pursue these recommended routes, don’t forget, there’s nothing unusual or unnatural about your symptoms.
+Even if you choose not to pursue these recommended routes, don’t forget that there’s nothing unusual or unnatural about symptoms like constipation, bloating, and gas during your period.
 Though period symptoms can sometimes make us feel out of whack, it’s completely normal to struggle with digestive issues during your period.